Meet the Principal Investigators

 Dr. ANGELA GENGE

-Since 1998, Dr. Genge has been the Director of the ALS Clinic and Research Program.
+Dr. Genge has been the director of the ALS Centre of Excellence in Research and Patient Care at The Neuro since 1998.
 Consisting of 10 multidisciplinary professionals, the ALS clinic at the Neuro provides the finest clinical care for ALS patients and their families.

 Dr. Kevin Petrecca